redikus3q/rudp-protocol/README.md

 # RUDP Protocol
-Built a server and client for the Reliable UDP commuications protocol.
+Built a server and client for the Reliable UDP communications protocol.
 Added parts of the TCP protocol such as flags, 3-way handhsake, SEQ, ACK numbers on top of the standard UDP protocol.
 It is less complex than TCP, but realiable unlike UDP.

 ## Prerequisites